Justonice2019/cgm-remote-monitor/.github/ISSUE_TEMPLATE/--bug-report.md

 - Is your issue specific to a browser (Firefox/Safari/Chrome?) or a device (Android phone, etc.)?

 **Additional context**
-Add any other context about the problem here.
+AddPanel any other context about the problem here.